JuliaAI/MLJ.jl/docs/src/adding_models_for_general_use.md

 ## Supervised models

-The compulsory and optional methods to be implemented for each concrete type `SomeSupervisedModel <: MLJBase.Supervised` are summarized below.
+The compulsory and optional methods to be implemented for each concrete type `SomeSupervisedModel <: MMI.Supervised` are summarized below.
 An `=` indicates the return value for a fallback version of the method.